 This improved pace not only boosts team productivity but also increases the likelihood of meeting SLA targets and achieving higher compliance ratings.

-SLAs also reinforce a company’s commitment to industry standards and regulations, such as the General Data Protection Regulation (GDPR), giving customers confidence in the organization’s data handling and service practices.
+SLAs also reinforce a company’s commitment to industry standards and regulations, such as the General Data Protection Regulation (GDPR) can increase customer confidence in the organization’s data handling and service practices.

 Example

-A SaaS company includes SOC 2 Type II compliance in its agreement, ensuring that all support interactions meet strict data privacy standards.
+A SaaS company includes SOC 2 Type II compliance in its agreement, helping support teams meet strict data privacy standards.
 This protects both the organization and its clients from potential legal and reputational risks.

 With this data, team leads can make informed decisions on improving their teams’ effectiveness to meet customer expectations.